 STEP 3: FORMS (REQUIRED 48 HOURS PRIOR TO TRAVEL)

 If you will be participating in a trip, you must complete the online Student Travel Registration and Waiver Form and submit the Medical Information Form.
-All forms should be brought to the Office of Campus Life (Biddeford Campus) or the Office of Graduate & Professional Student Affairs (Portland Campus) no later than 48 hours prior to your departure.
+All forms should be brought to the Office of Student Engagement (Biddeford Campus) or the Office of Graduate & Professional Student Affairs (Portland Campus) no later than 48 hours prior to your departure.
 The office will provide you with copies of your forms in a sealed envelope for you to bring to your Trip Leader(s) or University Representative(s) so that they can have your medical information available in the event of an emergency during the trip.
 The originals will stay on file with Student Affairs.

 As a student traveler, Trip Leader, or University Representative, you will be given an On Campus Contact to call in case of an emergency.
 The On Campus Contact will determine the frequency of contact with the Trip Leader or University Representative.
 If Medical Forms need to be consulted, the Trip Leader or University Representative must call the On Campus Contact immediately.
 If there are any other behavior or safety related concerns, the On Campus Contact must be consulted at the time of the incident.